Glossary of Technical SEO Terms

 Algorithm (Algo, Algo Updates)

 An algorithm is a set of instructions programmed into a computer to solve a particular problem.
 Search engines have a variety of algorithms used to fetch, transform, evaluate, and rank data from websites.
 Google regularly updates its algorithms with algo updates.
 Those algo updates can change specific factors targeting particular types of websites or can more broadly affect all websites (or, often, a combination of broad and specific changes).
+When algorithm updates are released, you need to monitor for impact and respond to the algo update accordingly.

 Bot (Robot, Spider, Crawler)